Nerwyn/material-rounded-theme/README.md

 2. Click `+ CREATE HELPER`.
 3. Click `Template`.
 4. Click `Template a sensor`.
 5. Name the sensor `Material Rounded Base Color`.
-If you want this color to only apply to your profile, add your name as it appears in the [Home Assistant people page](http://homeassistant.local:8123/config/person) to the end.
+The sensor entity ID should be `sensor.material_rounded_base_color`.
 6. Enter your Material You base color as a six digit hex code, like `238636` or `#db4437`.
 You can also use a template to read a hex code from the state or attribute of a different entity, like `{{ states("sensor.pixel_fold_accent_color") }}`.
 7. Click `SUBMIT`.

 You can also choose user specific colors by creating a sensor named `Material Rounded Base Color Your Name`, with your name being your person name as it appears on the [Home Assistant people page](http://homeassistant.local:8123/config/person).
-The sensory entity Id should be something like `sensor.material_rounded_base_color_john_doe`.
+The sensory entity ID should be something like `sensor.material_rounded_base_color_john_doe`.

 If you are using the Home Assistant Android companion app, you can enable the accent color sensor in the companion app settings to use your phone's Material You accent color as the theme base color: